smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Encryption/index.md

 ```java
 sdlManager.startRPCEncryption();
 ```
 !@

-@![javascript]
-Encryption will be supported in a future release.
-!@

 Then, once you know the encryption manager has started successfully via encryption manager state updates to your @![iOS]`SDLServiceEncryptionDelegate`!@@![android,javaSE,javaEE,javascript]`ServiceEncryptionListener`!@ object, you can start to send encrypted RPCs by setting @![iOS]`payloadProtected`!@@![android,javaSE,javaEE,javascript]`setPayloadProtected`!@ to `true`.